autocar-logo

 Skoda Kushaq facelift price & variants

 The 2025 Skoda Kushaq facelift price is expected to start at around Rs 11 lakh, ex-showroom.
 Entry-level Skoda Kushaq variants will continue to be powered by a 1.0-litre 3-cylinder turbo-petrol engine developing 115hp and 178Nm, mated to either a 6-speed manual or 8-speed AT.
-Top-spec Skoda Kushaq variants will offer a stronger 1.5-litre 4-cylinder turbo-petrol engine, outputting 150hp and 250Nm, with a 7-speed DCT as the only gearbox option.
+Top-spec Skoda Kushaq variants will offer a stronger 1.5-litre 4-cylinder turbo-petrol engine, putting out 150hp and 250Nm, with a 7-speed DCT as the only gearbox option.

 Show more